Virtual Accounting

 What is CA-led Virtual Accounting, and how does the AI dashboard fit in?

-CA-led Virtual Accounting means a chartered accountant team runs your books, GST and TDS, corporate tax, MCA filings, reconciliations, and closes.
-The AI dashboard is an executive window for visibility, tracking, and comfort, it highlights KPIs, trends, and alerts so founders decide, while the CA team executes.
-An “AI Accountant” service typically adds automated data capture, reconciliation assistance, and real time alerts to this CA-managed backbone.
+CA-led Virtual Accounting means a chartered accountant team runs your books, GST and TDS, corporate tax, MCA filings, reconciliations, and closes end to end.
+The AI dashboard is an executive window for visibility, tracking, and comfort.
+It highlights KPIs, trends, and alerts so founders decide while the CA team executes.
+An "AI Accountant" service typically adds automated data capture, reconciliation assistance, and real time alerts to this CA-managed backbone.

 What KPIs should a founder see daily versus monthly?